Canada Work Permit

 General terms to meet to apply for a Canada work permit

-To apply for a Canada work permit, the applicant must meet the following terms:
+To apply for a Canadian work permit, the applicant must meet the following terms:

 - Firstly, agree to leave Canada when the work permit is no more valid.